Infeasibility Analysis#

 These routines are:

 When faced with an infeasible model, you may want to understand how to relax it such that it becomes feasible.
-To this end, Gurobi provides routines that transform a model into a less constrained one while minimizing the magnitude of the constraint violations.
+To this end, Gurobi provides routines that transform a model into a less constrained one.

 These routines are: